Damix-hash/ChromedriveDownloader/README.md

 You must write the operating systems as provided

+> [!NOTE]\
+> You don't have to provide operating systems anymore.
+Added os indentifier!

 # Requirements
 All you need is to install requests by putting this into command prompt.
 ```